Marsh Supermarkets: 1959-2006: The Estel and Don Marsh years

 Under Estel Marsh, the name of the company was changed from Marsh Foodliners to Marsh Supermarkets in 1960.

 Adapting to a rising trend, Marsh Supermarkets decided to open a new wave of convenience stores across Indiana.
 In 1966, the very first Village Pantry store and gas station was opened.

 In 1968 as Marsh Supermarkets continued to grow, Estel Marsh was promoted to chairman of the board.
 This promotion cleared the way for Don Marsh, the then-thirty-year-old son of Ermal Marsh, to step forward as the new president.
 As president, Don was able to be a front-runner in Marsh's progression and adaptation to new technologies.

 One of Marsh's most distinguishing features was its innovation and early adoption of retail technology.
 On June 26, 1974, a Marsh location in Troy, Ohio, became the first grocery store in the world to use a bar code scanner.
-The first item scanned was a ten piece pack of gum.
+The first item scanned was a ten-piece pack of gum.
 One of the first scanners used to scan bar codes at the supermarket can now be found in the Smithsonian National Museum of American History.

 In early 1994, Marsh introduced a card-based customer loyalty program called the Marsh Fresh IDEA (Instant Discounts Electronically Applied) Card in which discounts are sometimes based on the cardholder's buying habits and are issued immediately for current purchases or as coupons for future visits.
 The first print mention of this program was in the April 1994 issue of the Indianapolis Recorder and the program was rolled to other marketing areas by November of the same year.
 In conjunction with this program, Marsh became the first supermarket chain in the region to offer a co-branded Visa card the following year.
 The Marsh Fresh IDEA Card was also used for obtaining discounts at selected outside partners, such as the Indianapolis Zoo, Ambassadair Travel, and White River State Park.

-Also, Marsh Fresh Express gave way to grocery home delivery.
-Through Marsh Fresh Express, a customer could buy their groceries over the phone or internet.